-§261.265 - Promulgation of rules including background checks
+§261.265 - Promulgation of rules

-Officials from the DPS, MHP provide that in 261.265.7, the proposal states that the department shall promulgate rules including, but not limited to application requirements for licensing, including requirements for the submission of fingerprints and the completion of a criminal background check.
+Officials from the Department of Public Safety (DPS), Missouri State Highway Patrol (MHP) state in 261.265.7 it states that the department shall promulgate rules including, but not limited to application requirements for licensing, including requirements for the submission of fingerprints and the completion of a criminal background check.
 However, this section does not specify if a state and federal fingerprint-based criminal background check is required; therefore, the exact cost and fiscal impact to the Criminal Justice Information Services Division (CJIS) is unknown.